-Although we do not know whether files containing this information were actually accessed, we wanted to notify you of this incident and to assure you that we take it seriously.
-As a precaution, we have arranged for you to receive a complimentary one-year membership to Experian's[®] IdentityWorksSM credit monitoring service.
-IdentityWorksSM is completely free to you, and enrolling in this program will not hurt your credit score.
-For more information on IdentityWorksSM, including instructions on how to activate your complimentary one-year membership, as well as some additional steps you can take in response, please see the additional information provided in this letter.
+We wanted to notify you of this incident and to assure you that we take it seriously.
+As a precaution, we have arranged for you to receive a complimentary one-year membership to Experian's® IdentityWorksSM credit monitoring service.
+This product helps detect possible misuse of your information and provides you with identity protection services focused on immediate identification and resolution of identity theft.
+IdentityWorksSM is completely free to you.
+Enrolling in this program will not hurt your credit score.
+For more information on identity theft prevention and IdentityWorksSM, including instructions on how to activate your complimentary one-year membership, as well as some additional steps you can take in response, please see the additional information provided in this letter.